solid-contrib/information/README.md

 # Develop
 Solid is an open source project which anyone can contribute.
 Read more about [how collective decisions about Solid are made](https://github.com/solid/culture).

+The Solid Specification describes a rest api that extends those [existing standards](https://github.com/solid/information/blob/master/standards-used.md), contains design notes on the individual components used, and is intended as a guide for developers who plan to build Pods or Solid applications.
+The Solid specification is modular and extensible and relies as much as possible on existing [W3C](http://www.w3.org/) standards and protocols.

 # Build
 Anyone can implement the Solid [specification](https://github.com/solid/specification).